 auto (UNIX or Windows) NetBackup selects the snapshot method.
 If auto is the method, only one snapshot can be retained at a time.
 FlashSnap (UNIX or Windows) Uses the VxVM FlashSnap feature and VxVM FastResync to create the snapshot.
-VxVM mirrors must be configured:

-See "About configuring VxVM" on page 102.
-This method can also use instant snapshots:

-See "About VxVM instant snapshots" on page 135.
+VxVM mirrors must be configured: See "About configuring VxVM" on page 126.
+This method can also use instant snapshots: See "About VxVM instant snapshots" on page 146.
 For Windows clients, FlashSnap can use the Fast File Resync feature of Storage Foundation for Windows 4.1.

-NAS_Snapshot Uses the NDMP V4 snapshot extension to create the snapshot on the NAS-attached disk.
-(UNIX or Windows) See "Setting up a policy for NAS snapshots" on page 116.
+NAS_Snapshot (UNIX or Windows) Uses the NDMP V4 snapshot extension to create the snapshot on the NAS-attached disk. () See "Setting up a policy for NAS snapshots" on page 98.
 OST_FIM The name of the snapshot method that is selected in a policy configured for snapshot replication using Replication Director.
 The name represents OpenStorage Frozen Image Method.
-Refer to the NetBackup Replication Director Solutions Guide for more details.
-VSS VSS selects the actual snapshot method depending on which snapshot provider is configured on the client.
+Refer to the NetBackup Replication Director Solutions Guide for more details. vss VSS selects the actual snapshot method depending on which snapshot provider is configured on the client.
 For example, if the client data is stored on an EMC CLARiiON disk array, and the array administrator has fully configured the array and its snapshot capability: VSS selects the appropriate EMC CLARiiON snapshot method for the backup.
-VxFS Checkpoint Uses VxFS Storage Checkpoint to create the snapshot.
-A new Storage Checkpoint is created (UNIX only) whenever a backup using the VxFS_Checkpoint method is executed.
-VxVM Uses VxVM FastResync to create the snapshot.
-VxVM mirrors must be configured: (UNIX or Windows) See "About configuring VxVM" on page 102.
-The VxVM method can also use instant snapshots: See "About VxVM instant snapshots" on page 135.
-For Windows clients, VxVM can use the Fast File Resync feature of Storage Foundation for Windows VVR Creates a snapshot of a VxVM volume on a Veritas Volume Replication host.
-(UNIX) The disk array snapshot See the appropriate topic for your disk array and snapshot method.
+VxFS_Checkpoint (UNIX only) Uses VxFS Storage Checkpoint to create the snapshot.
+A new Storage Checkpoint is created whenever a backup using the VxFS_Checkpoint method is executed.
+VxVM (UNIX or Windows) Uses VxVM FastResync to create the snapshot.
+VxVM mirrors must be configured: See "About configuring VxVM" on page 126.
+The VxVM method can also use instant snapshots: See "About VxVM instant snapshots" on page 146.
+For Windows clients, VxVM can use the Fast File Resync feature of Storage Foundation for Windows 4.1.
+VVR Creates a snapshot of a VxVM volume on a Veritas (UNIX) Volume Replication host.
+The disk array snapshot methods.
+See the appropriate topic for your disk array and snapshot method.
+Change parameter value es for the method, if needed

-- Change parameter values for the method, if needed. - When you are finished, click OK.
+- Change parameter values for the method, if needed. - When you are finished, click OK. - 9 To configure a schedule, use the Schedule tab.

-methods.

-To configure a schedule, use the Schedule tab.
-9

-For a snapshot only, select Snapshots only.
+• For a snapshot only, select Snapshots only.

 If Snapshots only is selected, the snapshot is not backed up to tape or other storage.
 NetBackup creates a snapshot on disk only.
-This option is required for the NAS Snapshot method.
+This option is required for the NAS_Snapshot method.
 Note that you must deselect Snapshots only if you want to deselect Retain snapshots for instant recovery and SLP management on the policy Attribute tab.

-If the snapshot uses VxFS Checkpoint or is a VxVM space-optimized snapshot, it is created on the same device as the device containing the original data.
+If the snapshot uses VxFS_Checkpoint or is a VxVM space-optimized snapshot, it is created on the same device as the device containing the original data.
 In that case, you may want to create another policy to back up the data to a separate device.